 Definitions

-“Confidential Information” shall mean any proprietary information, technical data, trade secrets or know-how, including, but not limited to, the existence and terms and conditions of this Agreement, research, business plans or models, product plans, plant designs, products, services, computer software and code, developments, inventions, processes, formulas, technology, designs, drawings, engineering, hardware configuration information, marketing, finances or other business information disclosed either directly or indirectly in writing, orally or by drawings or inspection of parts or equipment or machines owned or leased, even though not delivered.
+“Confidential Information” shall mean any proprietary information, technical data, trade secrets or know-how, including, but not limited to, the Technology, the existence and terms and conditions of this Agreement, research, business plans or models, product plans, plant designs, products, services, computer software and code, developments, inventions, processes, formulas, technology, designs, drawings, engineering, hardware configuration information, marketing, finances or other business information disclosed either directly or indirectly in writing, orally or by drawings or inspection of parts or equipment or machines owned or leased, even though not delivered.

 Derivative Technologyshall meanany improvements, additions or modifications to the Technology, as well as any other technology developed by the Licensee, whether by itself or jointly with the Licensor or with third parties, which uses, involves or is based on the Technology.